Last updated 14 January 2021

 The Zeugma Mosaic Museum in Gaziantep, Turkey, is the largest mosaic museum in the world, and a wonder even for those who (unlike me) are not obsessed with ancient history and literature.

 It is filled with art from the ancient town of Zeugma, believed to have been founded by one of Alexander the Great’s generals, with many rooms reconstructed in the museum.
-The mosaics show mythological scenes, patterns and flowers and some unknown faces, like the famous Gypsy Girl (pictured above).
+The mosaics show mythological scenes, patterns and flowers and some unknown faces.
+And then there's the famous Gypsy Girl (pictured above), named for her dark eyes and hoop earrings, but almost certainly one of Dionysus' maenads.

 Carefully arranged across multiple levels, the mosaics are displayed at different angles and are rediscovered at greater heights.
 The detailing is exquisite and they are beautifully preserved, with many almost complete.